blimpan/KTHCourses/README.md

 # KTHCourses
 An interactive catalog of all courses at KTH.
+Test